gordon-cs/gordon-360-api/README.md

 - Before you can run the project, you need to configure it:

-  - You will need a copy of the `appsettings.Development.json` file.
-This file contains environment variables used to configure the application for local development.
-On the VM, it can be found at the path `C:\360ConfigFiles`.
+  - **Copy the `appsettings.Development.json` file.** This file contains environment variables used to configure the application for local development.
+On the VM, it can be found in the folder `C:\360ConfigFiles`.
 Copy it to the same folder as the default `appsettings.json` file in the project.
-To find that folder, from Visual Studio, look in the solution explorer on the right and open the `Gordon360` folder.
+To find that folder in Visual Studio, look in the solution explorer on the right and open the `Gordon360` folder.
 Right-click on `appsettings.json` and select "Open Folder in File Explorer".

+  - **Set non-SSL an SSL port numbers.** The front-end (UI) code connects with the back-end (API) through two ports.
+These should be chosen to be different than the ports used by the Production and Train servers, and should also be different than ports used by other developers.
+Follow any instructions given to you about choosing port numbers.
+To set them in Visual Studio, use the solution explorer on the right and open `Gordon360 > Properties > launchSettings.json`.

-  - When running the project on the shared VMs, you need to make sure that runs on a different port than everyore else using that machine.
-In the solution explorer on the right, open `Gordon360 > Properties > launchSettings.json`.
-Edit the `profiles.Development.applicationUrl` property so it contains two ports that are unused on the machine.
-For example, if you chose ports 51620 (for non-SSL http://) and 51621 (for SSL https://), change `applicationUrl` to `"https://localhost:51621;http://localhost:51620"`.
-Make sure to edit the `profiles.Development.launchUrl` setting the same SSL port number.
+    - Find the `applicationUrl` property in the `Development` section of `profiles`. and update the string assigned to it to use your chosen port numbers.
+For example, if you chose ports 51620 (for non-SSL `http://`) and 51621 (for SSL `https://`), change `applicationUrl` to `"https://localhost:51621;http://localhost:51620"`.
+    - A few lines above, edit the `launchUrl` string (still within the `Development` section) to use your chosen SSL port number.
+In our example the string becomes `"https://localhost:51621/swagger"`.

 ### Building and running